ninjadev64/OpenDeck/README.md

 	- You can also run OpenDeck from the terminal to see the logs directly if it's easier than finding the log file or if the log file is empty or missing details.
 	- For issues with plugins, you can also check the plugin's logs (in the same folder, sometimes as well as a file named `plugin.log` or similar in the plugin's own folder).
 	- The log directory can be opened from the settings page of OpenDeck, or alternatively located manually at the paths below:
-		- GNU+Linux: `~/.local/share/opendeck/logs/`
+		- Linux: `~/.local/share/opendeck/logs/`
 		- Flatpak: `~/.var/app/me.amankhanna.opendeck/data/opendeck/logs/`
 		- Windows: `%appdata%\opendeck\logs\`
 		- macOS: `~/Library/Logs/opendeck/`
-- When trying to run Windows-only plugins (which are the majority of plugins) on GNU+Linux or macOS, please ensure you have the latest version of Wine (and Wine Mono) installed on your system.
+- When trying to run plugins built for Windows (which are the majority of plugins) on Linux or macOS, please ensure you have the latest version of Wine (and Wine Mono) installed on your system.
 - If your device isn't showing up, ensure you have the correct permissions to access it, and that you have restarted OpenDeck since connecting it.

 ### Support forums